GetUSB.info Logo

 Power Over Ethernet to USB-C From Far Away

-USB-C is great.
-Ultra fast data transfer rates close to 10Gbps and increased power to charge laptops, monitors and TVs.
-However; the power improvement from USB-C doesn’t last over longer cables.
-The USB-C (or USB 3) specification indicates the optical power and transfer rates will retain as long as the cable length is under two meters, or about six feet.
+USB-C is a great technology, offering ultra-fast data transfer rates close to 10Gbps and increased power delivery for charging laptops, monitors, and TVs.
+However, the power advantage of USB-C diminishes over longer cable lengths.
+According to the USB-C (USB 3) specification, optimal power and transfer rates are maintained only when the cable length is under two meters (about six feet).

-POE or Power over Ethernet, is a way to get both data and power to longer destinations via cable.
-PoE Texas has unveiled such a product for USB-C connections.
+Power over Ethernet (PoE) is a proven way to deliver both data and power over long distances via cable.
+PoE Texas has introduced a product that extends USB-C connections using this technology.

-“As a standard USB-C offers amazing speed and power delivery.
+“As a standard, USB-C offers amazing speed and power delivery.
 Unfortunately, USB-C can only transmit power less than ten feet (three meters), and the cable infrastructure comes at a cost premium.
-Ethernet cable, nearly ubiquitous in modern construction, can transmit power and data 328 feet (100 meters).
-USB-C power and data transmitted over Power Over Ethernet significantly lowers the cost of adopting USB-C by eliminating the need for new electrical infrastructure.”
+Ethernet cable, nearly ubiquitous in modern construction, can transmit power and data up to 328 feet (100 meters).
+USB-C power and data transmitted over Power over Ethernet significantly lowers the cost of adopting USB-C by eliminating the need for new electrical infrastructure.”

-A user has a work station about 30 feet away from the production unit it needs to communicate with.
+A user has a workstation located about 30 feet away from the production unit it needs to communicate with.
 The production unit is a USB-C duplicator by Nexcopy.
-The work station has a manager who controls the data to be loaded to USB-C flash drives, and the production unit, or USB duplicator, is manned by a production manager who physically connects and disconnects the USB sticks during the duplication process.
+The workstation manager controls the data to be loaded onto USB-C flash drives, while the production manager physically connects and disconnects the USB sticks during the duplication process.

-Because a standard USB-C cable cannot be used, as the distance is too far, the User could employ the USBC Power Over Ethernet product and get both the power and data to the destination.
+Because a standard USB-C cable cannot cover the required distance, the user can employ the USB-C Power over Ethernet solution to deliver both power and data effectively to the remote device.

 Continue Reading